White House taps populist message as Biden pushes $3.5T plan

 Neal’s proposal would also phase in Medicare coverage for vision benefits starting in 2022, hearing in 2023 and dental in 2028.
 Missing in the details he released Tuesday was a proposal to lower the Medicare eligibility age to 60, which has been considered unlikely to be included because it is expensive.

-It also includes increased spending for child care, long-term care facilities, better benefits for workers laid off due to imports and training health care workers.
+It includes increased spending for child care, long-term care facilities, better benefits for workers laid off due to imports and training health care workers.
+It would also require many employers to automatically enroll workers in savings arrangements like IRAs or 401(k) plans.

 Inside the White House, September is seen as a crucial month to make gains on Biden’s agenda.
 In speeches and travel, the president is expected to take a more aggressively populist tone as he rallies support for the plan.